 State reports link tribes to their counties of interest in the particular state.
 Tribes may reside in or outside of that state.
-Check back frequently for updates.
 Click on any state in the tool, choose one from the list at the bottom of the page or select a tribe from the drop down control.
-The TDAT link is also provided in Appendix 1.